 Graduate Assistantship Eligibility Requirements

-- Full admittance into a master’s degree program at Salem State University (required)
+- Be unconditionally admitted into a master’s degree program at Salem State University (required)

 - Enrollment in at least six credits each semester (required)

-Please download the graduate assistantship 2013-2014 student application form here.
+Please download the graduate assistantship student application to be considered:

 School of Graduate Studies